compasjs/compas/docs/generators/importing-structure.md

-# Generating API clients

-Compas supports generating API clients for all previously mentioned [targets](/generators/targets.html#api-clients).
-There are two main ways to get started with API client generation

-- Based on an OpenAPI specification
-- Based on a (remote) Compas structure
+# Importing a (remote) Compas structure or OpenAPI specification

+Starting with the code generators requires a structure.
+Compas supports both loading a (remote) Compas structure as well as converting and using an OpenAPI specification.

 ## Importing an OpenAPI specification

-To import an OpenAPI specification, make sure it is in JSON instead of YAML.
+To import an OpenAPI specification, make sure it is in JSON OpenAPI 3.x format instead of YAML.
 Then it can be converted to a Compas structure and added to the generator.

 ```js {7-8}
 import { readFileSync } from "fs";